Mission & Vision

 Founded in 2002, Friends of the Trinity Strand Trail continues to put passion and purpose into designing and building a beautiful, vital, car-free greenway along the original Trinity River channel.

-The Trail was made possible through invaluable contributions of land, time and funding from donors and partners including the City of Dallas.
+The Trail was made possible through invaluable contributions from the Friends of the Trinity Strand Trail, and of land, time and funding from donors and partners including the City of Dallas.

 Key Features: